 The Carmel Art Association (CAA) is one of the most popular attractions in Carmel Valley.
 Known as the premier art collective of Monterey county, the CAA has a fascinating history and has had an incredible influence on the arts, not just in California, but across the country.
 Whether you’re an amateur art appreciator or a serious collector, we always recommend going to enjoy the amazing works exhibited at the CAA.
-If you’re curious to learn more about this amazing piece of Monterey culture, check out these 7 things you didn’t know about the Carmel Art Association.
+If you’re curious to learn more about this amazing piece of Monterey culture, check out these 7 things you didn’t know about the Carmel Art Association in CA.

 Note: As of March 2021, the Carmel Art Association is not open to the public due to COVID-19.
 If you are interested in visiting, please book a private appointment through their website.

 - The Carmel Art Association is one of the oldest non-profit art collectives in the country.
 Established in 1927, the CAA has undergone changes a few over the years, but still maintains its original purpose; to provide a safe haven for some of the greatest artists in California.

 - The CAA was formed by a group of 19 original members who simply wanted a place to share their work.
 Painters, sculptors, authors, dancers, and illustrators in search of a community began a movement that has lasted to this day.

 - The Carmel Art Association was originally operated out of a rented space, but unfortunately, the members lost that space during the 1929 depression.
 In 1933, local businessman Barnet J. Segal loaned the CAA over $5000 to purchase a permanent location.
 There was a massive celebration when the mortgage on the building was canceled, and the paper was actually burned on a silver platter.
 Since then, the building has been renovated twice, but is still home to the CAA today.